 The pyramids of Egypt are the greatest monuments the world has ever seen.
 The great Pyramid, standing 480 feet or 146 m high, was for 4000 years the tallest building in the world.
 The Romans, for all their building prowess, never built anything anywhere near so high.
 The Mayan pyramids in Mexico were only half as tall.
 It was not until 1311 when a timber spire was erected over the central tower of Lincoln Cathedral that the height of the great Pyramid was surpassed.
 Yet the wooden spire of Lincoln Cathedral blew down 200 years later and has not been replaced.
 Several other mediaeval cathedrals vied for the title of the tallest building, but it was not until the late 19th century that the Eiffel tower and the early skyscrapers began to exceed substantially the height of the great Pyramid.

-Finally, there is one further reason why those who wish to study the life and death of civilisations should study Egypt: it was very long lived.
+The other remarkable thing about the Egyptian civilisation, is its longevity.
 The pyramids represent a huge outburst of energy at the beginning of the Egyptian civilisation, yet the Egyptian civilisation continued as a great empire for another 2,000 years, through the Old Kingdom, the Middle Kingdom and the New Kingdom.
 And even when Egypt lost its independence and was ruled by others – the Persians, Greeks and Romans, it still maintained its distinctive character for another millennium and a half, until it was snuffed out by the rising tide of Islam.
 Only the Chinese Empire can begin to compare with this remarkable longevity.
 Our own civilisation in the West has only lasted for 200 or at the most 500 years since the Renaissance.
 If we want our civilisation to endure, we should examine the success of ancient Egypt.

 On to Predynastic Egypt